The Bleu Lavande Lavender Farm in Fitch Bay Quebec

 The scent of lavender at Bleu Lavande Lavender Farm

-We smell it as soon as we park our car in the parking lot in front of the store.
-The scent of lavender is so intense that it inevitably lures us into the store.
 There we meet Patrick, who greets us and sends us out into the fields.
-"You're two weeks early," he says.
-“The plants don't flower until mid-July.
-But you can already guess what it will look like then.”
-He's right, you can already see the blossoms that make lavender fields so attractive in summer.
+"You're two weeks too early," he says.
+"The plants don't bloom until mid-July.
+But you can already imagine what it will look like then."
+He's right; you can already see a few of the blossoms that make the lavender fields so attractive in summer.

 The lavender shop and the distillery